haribharadwaj/syllabi/CSD2087_HearingConservationRestoration.md

 | Midterm exam (take home) | 20% |
 | Final exam (take home) | 20% |
 | Research presentation  (by video recording) | 10% |

+The standard grading scale for our SLP and AuD programs will be used in this course. <br>
+A+: 98 - 100 <br>
+A : 94 - 97 <br>
+A-: 90 - 93 <br>
+B+: 87 - 89 <br>
+B : 84 - 86 <br>
+B-: 80 - 83 <br>
+C+: 78 - 79 <br>
+C : 76 - 77 <br>
+C-: 70 - 75 <br>
+D+: 67 - 69 <br>
+D : 63 - 66 <br>
+D-: 60 - 62 <br>
+F : below 60

+## Remediations
+In order to meet the CFCC and CAA standards across all areas of skills/knowledge addressed in this course, you must maintain an overall grade level of C or better (i.e., total score of 76% or more).
+No automatic remediation options are available for this course.

 ## Attendance Policy
 Although face-to-face meeting in class is the primary modality of instruction,